EugeneDar/dynamotool/readme.md

 This code will profile `sample.cpp` file and generate `data.csv` file in the specified directory.

-The `fmt` repository example in the `collector.sh` script is simply a demonstration of what can be done with the script.
-By uncommenting that section and repeating the previous steps, you can include the `fmt` repository in the profiling process.
+The `fmt`, `leveldb`, `spdlog` and `openssl` repositories examples in the `collector.sh` script are simply demonstrations of what can be done with the script.
+By uncommenting those sections and repeating the previous steps, you can include those repositories in the profiling process.

 ## More tests

 To profile additional repositories, simply add their installation instructions to the Dockerfile.
-In `collector.sh` implement test builds, and place the resulting binary files into the `/materials` directory.
+In `collector.sh` implement test builds, and place the resulting binary files paths into the `/logs/materials.txt` file.

 ## Visualization